jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 However, one problem with these approaches is that the paths might stray arbitrarily far from the origin.
 Here's a simple technique that I use to generate smooth paths that don't stray too far.

-Let's consider the problem of sampling a path of length $N$ in $D$ dimensions.
+Let's consider the problem of sampling a path of length $N$ in $K$ dimensions.
 The idea is simply to sample from a Gaussian distribution with precision matrix (inverse covariance matrix)

 $$ \Lambda = I + \alpha \Lambda_{1} + \beta \Lambda_{2} $$